Suroz

-The suroz (Balochi: سُروز or سُرود) is a bowed string instrument with a long neck, similar to a fiddle or sarangi and played vertically.
-It is considered the traditional instrument of the Baloch people in Balochistan.
+The suroz (Balochi: سُروز or سُرود) also called Surando (Sindhi: سُرندو) is a bowed string instrument with a long neck, similar to a fiddle or sarangi and played vertically.
+It is considered the traditional instrument of Balochistan and Sindh.

-Suroz is a Balochi musical instrument played with the help of a fiddle.
+Suroz is a Balochi name of musical instrument played with the help of a fiddle.

-The suroz, is mostly performed with the damburag and usually play with the donali.
-Throughout Balochistan, suroz is a traditionally instrument and it is played performed by baloch musicians.
+The suroz/surando, is mostly performed with the damburag and usually play with the donali.
+Throughout Balochistan and Sindh, suroz is a traditionally instrument and it is played performed by baloch and Sindhi musicians.

-The Soruz is popular instrument between Balochs such as craftspeople, folk artists, folk musicians and dance groups.
+The Soruz/Surando is popular instrument amongst craftspeople, folk artists, folk musicians and dance groups.

-Baloch people make this instrument in Eastern and Western Balochistan (Pakistan, Iran) and Nimroz province of Afghanistan.
+Although originally native to Sindh, Baloch people later adopted it and make this instrument in Eastern and Western Balochistan (Pakistan, Iran) and Nimroz province of Afghanistan.
 It is the way to portray their rich culture and their affectionate towards music.

 Construction and play

 It has three or four main strings for playing which are tuned 1. low E - 2. low A - 3. a (440 Hz) - 4. e.
 Strings one, two and four are made of steel while string three is made of thick gut. there are five to eight sympathetic strings, made of thin steel and tuned according to the raag to be played.
 The playing strings are some millimeters higher on the bridge than the sympathetic strings, so that the latter cannot be touched by the bow.
 The strings are not played like on the sarangi by pressing them with the nails, but by touching them with the fingers, but without pressing them onto the neck.

 The highest two strings are mostly fingered.
 The player uses the highest string up to an octave.
 The sound is very close to the Nepalese sarangi.
 In the south of Baluchistan there are smaller surozes, there the length of the playing strings is about 33-35 cm.
 In the north and in Sindh, the surozes can be much bigger, up to a string length of 45 cm.
 There the tuning is somewhat lower.